Best StrawPoll Alternatives (2026)

 Is StrawPoll free?

 Yes.
-StrawPoll's free plan includes unlimited polls and unlimited votes, though ads are shown to participants.
-Paid plans start at $8/month ($4/month annual).
-Branding removal requires the Pro plan at $28/month.
+StrawPoll's free plan includes unlimited polls and unlimited votes, with ads shown to participants.
+Paid plans start at $8/mo ($4/mo annual).
+Branding removal requires the Pro plan at $28/mo.

 What is the best StrawPoll alternative?

-The best StrawPoll alternative depends on what you need after the vote.
+It depends on what you need after the vote.
 For quick community polls, StrawPoll itself is hard to beat.
 For beautiful form design, Typeform.
 For WordPress integration, Crowdsignal.
-For publishers who need poll results as embeddable charts with trend tracking, the answer is a tool in a different category entirely, one that treats polls as data inputs rather than finished products.
+For publishers who need poll results as trackable data claims, that is a different category entirely.

 What is the best free StrawPoll alternative?